MrTolerant/powershell-iis-export-certificates/README.md

 # powershell-iis-export-certificates
-Powershell script that exports all certificates from IIS. bindings
+Powershell script that exports all certificates from IIS bindings.
+Format: PFX
+Password:  auto generated